There is a saying that statistics can tell you anything you want them too because our own biases will impact the way that we interpret them.

 Median house prices are a good measure to understand but you’ll need to undertake more research to get a better picture of what is happening on the ground.

-Time on market is what it sounds like, and is a measurement of the age of a listing.
+Days on market is what it sounds like, and is a measurement of the age of a listing.

-On the other hand, when the market is soft because of economic conditions, perhaps, or because of a flood of new properties becoming available, then time on market will increase, which will drive down prices.
+On the other hand, when the market is soft because of economic conditions, perhaps, or because of a flood of new properties becoming available, then days on market will increase, which will drive down prices.